 The Practical, Esthetic, and Long-Term Health Benefits of Dental Implants

 Although there are several ways to replace missing teeth, dental implants have several advantages over other types of restorations.
 These benefits include greater stability for improved oral function and conservative care that will not impact your other teeth.
 Dental implants will also stimulate bone growth to protect your oral function.
 Plus, the attached restoration will look natural, enhancing your appearance at the same time.
-When you visit our Hartford, CT-area practice, Dr. Steven M. Balloch or his associate, Dr. Joshua Lomke, will explain more about the benefits of dental implants.
+When you visit our Hartford, CT-area practice, Dr. Steven M. Balloch will explain more about the benefits of dental implants.
 Then, following a complete evaluation, they can determine if these restorations are right for you.

 The Functional Benefits of Dental Implants

 Unlike other types of restorations, dental implants will not replace the portions of your teeth that rest above the gum line.
 These metal posts will actually replace the roots, forming a stable base for an attached restoration.
 In this way, implants offer much greater stability for your prosthetic.
 You will not have to worry about damaging or dislodging your restoration when you are eating.
 As a result, you can enjoy a fuller, well-rounded diet.
 In addition, you can feel more confident sharing a meal out in public since you will not have to worry about any embarrassing mishaps.

 Dental implants are also quite durable.
 When you practice proper hygiene, the implants will typically last the rest of your life.
 The attached restoration is far less likely to need repairs or replacement than older types of prosthetics.
 Consequently, implants will not only give you greater peace of mind.
 They could also be a more economical choice over time.